 Office Hours: By appointment.

 Born in England, I have lived most of my life in New Zealand.
 Before taking up a lectureship at University of Waikato in 2016, I was an Assistant Professor of Philosophy at California State University, Sacramento for two years.
-Prior to my California experience, I was a Postdoctoral Fellow in the Philosophy Department at Victoria University of Wellington (VUW).
+Prior to my experience in California, I was a Postdoctoral Fellow in the Philosophy Department at Victoria University of Wellington (VUW).
 I have honours degrees in marketing and philosophy from VUW, as well as an MA and a PhD in philosophy, also from VUW.
 I currently live near Hamilton in New Zealand with my wife Linda, and our children Eli and Asher.